kumahq/kuma/docs/cmd/kumactl/HELP.md

   kumactl config control-planes add [flags]

 Flags:
-      --address string                       URL of the Control Plane API Server (required) --dataplane-token-client-cert string   Path to certificate of a client that is authorized to use Dataplane Token Server --dataplane-token-client-key string    Path to certificate key of a client that is authorized to use Dataplane Token Server
-  -h, --help                                 help for add
+      --address string             URL of the Control Plane API Server (required) --admin-client-cert string   Path to certificate of a client that is authorized to use Admin Server --admin-client-key string    Path to certificate key of a client that is authorized to use Admin Server -h, --help                       help for add
       --name string                reference name for the Control Plane (required) --overwrite                  overwrite existing Control Plane with the same reference name

 Global Flags:
       --config-file string   path to the configuration file to use